DFE-Digital/login.dfe.infrastructure/README.md

    2. The rest 5 will be for each environment with the name `dsi-<enviroment ID>-kv` that will connect in the key vault.
 For the First deployment, the list of the below value must be added manually in the group variables and after moving to the respected environment key vaults.
 This step is build two sections
       1. Pre-requzet Infrastructure
          1.  environmentId -> The environment Id for the environment that the group is represents
-         2.  platformGlobalName -> The global platform name that uses the name of the services
+         2.  platformGlobalName -> The global platform name that uses the name of the services.
+Value: `signin`
-         3.  azureDevOpsObjectId -> The object Id of the service connection for the new key vault
+         3.  azureDevOpsObjectId -> The object Id of the service connection Enterprise applications for the new key vault
-         4.  microsoftAzureWebsitesRPObjectId -> The object Id of the app registration for app services to connect in the key vault
+         4.  microsoftAzureWebsitesRPObjectId -> The object Id of the Enterprise applications for app services to connect in the key vault
          5.  subscriptionId -> The subscription id of azure for the deployment
          6.  tags -> Tags that have been designated tags that have been set by the CIP team.
 They need to be added manualy in keyvault
       2. Base infrastructure Deployment that has been added in keyvault after the Pre-request Infrastructure pipeline runs (manually)